peterbourgon/peter-bourgon-org/src/observability-the-hard-parts/index.md

 To validate our plan would work, we'd pick a couple of services that would cover a reasonable cross-section of use cases.
-Some would be third-party, and we'd deploy the expoters; some would be in-house, and we'd either instrument them ourselves, or pair with the teams to instrument them.
+Some would be third-party, and we'd deploy the exporters; some would be in-house, and we'd either instrument them ourselves, or pair with the teams to instrument them.
 Finding friendly and enthusiastic internal alpha customers was crucial: they give us necessary context, and a testing ground for our theoretical workflows.
 If, after a short